 A true gem from the Lichhavai period (fourth to ninth centuries), Changunaraya Temple is covered in stone, wood, and metal carvings which are found throughout the courtyard surrounding the main temple.
 This is a living museum that displays the time of 6th century BC.

-Out of all the heritages in Nepal, the most famous one would have to be Lumbini since it is, after all, birthplace and the home of the Lord Buddha, the preacher of peace to the whole world.
+Out of all the major attractions and UNESCO cultural heritages of Nepal, the most famous one would have to be Lumbini since it is, after all, birthplace and the home of the Lord Buddha, the preacher of peace to the whole world.

 The site of Lumbini comprises a number of temples, monasteries and museums; some that date back centuries ago, and some that are in the middle of construction.
 The historic site is 4.8 km in length and 1.6 km in width and contains the ruins of ancient monasteries, a Bodhi tree, an ancient sacred bathing pond, and the Ashoka pillar.